Bringing home a new kitten – The first day and beyond

 Transporting a kitten without a carrier is a good way to lose a kitten.
 Your kitten doesn’t know you or trust you yet, but even if he did, it’s in his nature to explore.
 The moment you crack open a window or the car door, will be the moment your kitten will escape.
 Even within the confines of the car, a loose kitten can get lost in some crevice under the seat, or interfere with the safe operation of the vehicle, by climbing under the brake or gas pedals.

 If you can purchase a brand-new carrier for your new kitten, all the better.
 An old carrier may carry the scent of all the pets who came before, and it may be confusing or frightening for a kitten who has just had his world turned upside down.

 Fortunately, new carriers are not that expensive and you don’t need to purchase something fancy.
 This soft-sided carrier by Vceoa is an excellent value.
-If you prefer a hard-sided carrier, this one by Midwest costs about the same.
+This more structured carrier by Petseek is roomier and collapsible when not in use.

 Hard-sided carriers may be easier to clean if your baby gets car-sick or has an accident on the way home, and they tend to be more durable and protective than soft-sided carriers.
 But soft-sided carriers are lighter to carry and usually easier to store.
 It’s a matter of personal preference.
 Your kitten will be fine with either style.

 The main thing is not to bring your baby home in a box or basket that doesn’t securely enclose him.

 The only other thing you will really need for this trip is a little blanket or towel (more on that in a minute).
 Feel free to use an old, clean towel or baby blanket, cut to fit inside the carrier (with a little extra for snuggling), or purchase a soft, inexpensive set of blankets like this one from Luciphia.
 You will find a surprising number of uses for the extra blankets in this set.